 If you have questions between doctor visits, write them down as they come up.
 Keep a notebook to help you stay organized.
 Remember that other members of your cancer care team can answer many of your questions, too.

-If you need more details after your doctor answers a question, say so.
+If you need more details after your doctor has answered a question, say so.
 Sometimes it’s even helpful to ask the same question again in a different way.
 There’s nothing wrong with telling your doctor that you don’t understand.
 If you want to learn more about the cancer or your cancer treatment, ask your doctor to suggest some reading materials or trusted websites.
-You can also visit our website or speak to one of our cancer information specialists 24 hours a day, 7 days a week at 1-800-227-2345.

 Don’t be ashamed or shy about asking questions.
 There’s no such thing as a “dumb” question.
 Here are some basic questions that could help you talk to your doctor and start learning about cancer and the choices you’ll have to make.